-I just want to learn to take better photos.
+Formal training?
+No, I just want to learn to take better photos

-There are many sites with a wealth of knowledge for new and experience photographers.
-Of course I favor Photofocus even before I became an author for the site. on killer editing tips before I met him.
+There are many sites with a wealth of knowledge for new and experienced photographers.
+Of course, I favor Photofocus even before I became an author for the site. on killer editing tips before I met him.

 Find a mentor

 In the old days, if you wanted to learn to play golf, you became a caddie.
 You shadowed pro golfers as they taught you the game.
 In return, you were a grunt, carrying the bag, searching for a lost ball and so on.
 It was hard work, but well worth it.